-• As further discussed in Note 1, ACA FG recognizes losses and establishes related loss reserves on bond obligations it has insured upon the initial payment default by the issuer of such bond obligations (under the Company's accounting policy, the initial payment default is generally considered the incident which gives rise to a claim and triggers loss recognition relating to the incident).
-The loss recognized by ACA FG upon a payment default represents the Company's best estimate of its ultimate loss over the life of the policy, discounted to reflect the time value of money.
-However, ACA FG has policies in-force upon which it believes that it is probable that payment defaults will occur in the future.
-Such expected future losses (hereafter referred to as "Off-Balance Sheet Losses") are not recorded by the Company in the accompanying Statements of Admitted Assets, Liabilities and Capital and Surplus at December 31, 2018 and December 31, 2017 because a payment default has not yet occurred.
-With consideration of the inherent uncertainty of estimating losses discussed further below, the Company's estimate of its ultimate Off-Balance Sheet Losses ranged from \$14 million to \$19 million at December 31, 2018, on a discounted basis.
-Accordingly, the Company believes it will incur material losses in the future which will materially and adversely affect its policyholders' surplus.
-Notwithstanding the de-recognition of contingency reserves that may be approved by the Maryland Insurance Commissioner in the future, no assurance can be given that the recognition of such losses in the future will not cause the Company to fail to comply with its regulatory required minimum policyholders' surplus requirement of \$750 thousand.
-However, the Company believes that its surplus will be in excess of Maryland's required minimum surplus over the twelve months succeeding the date of the accompanying Statement of Admitted Assets, Liabilities and Capital and Surplus and, that it has sufficient liquidity resources to satisfy its financial obligations as they come due for the foreseeable future.
+• As further discussed in Note 1, ACA FG recognizes losses and establishes related loss reserves on bond obligations it has insured upon the initial payment default by the issuer of such bond obligations (under the Company's accounting policy, the initial payment default is generally considered the incident which gives rise to a claim and triggers loss recognized by ACA FG upon a payment default or an IBNR component represents the Company's best estimate of its ultimate loss over the life of the policy, discounted to reflect the time value of money.
+However, ACA FG may also have policies in-force upon which it believes that it is probable that payment defaults will occur in the future.
+Such expected future losses (hereafter referred to as "Off-Balance Sheet Losses") are not recorded by the Company in the accompanying Statements of Admitted Assets, Liabilities and Capital and Surplus at December 31, 2019 and December 31, 2018 because a payment default has not yet occurred.
+Due to the establishment of an IBNR reserve component to loss reserves in 2019, there are no Off-Balance Sheet Losses at December 31, 2019.